YutaItoh/3D-EyePosition-Estimation/README.md

 >> main.exe [image file]
 ```

-## Known issues
+## Limitations
-Debug build crashes with an error related to TBB used in the iris detector.
+- Debug build crashes with an error related to TBB used in the iris detector.
+- The code is not optimized, thus not real-time capable, yet
+- The tracking is unstable for light-color eyes

+## Note
+- The algorithm returns *two* possible eye positions, so we need a postprocessing to determine the right one.
+Our work in the reference introduces a disambiguation method
+- Our coodinate system is *right-handed* and the image origin is assumed to be *top-left*.
+In other words, we follow the OpenGL convention, not OpenCV.

 ## Reference:
 Please refer to the following publication, which explaines the detail of the algorithm with a code table: